Crisp morning stroll to see the surrounding hills dusted with snow.

 Strolling through what used to be a few flourishing coal mining towns.
 Ended on a mine tour fitted with natural air conditioning.

-Hiking with Sake, the well-behaved puppy!
+Hiking with a well-behaved puppy!
 Wide-ranging views of Contra Costa and Solano counties.

 Rolling green hills with fluffy cows baking in the sun and a glimpse of nearby windmills hard at work.